Skip to content

 1. PRODUCT DIMENSIONS

-You’re probably wondering which numbers to include in your drawing.
-Still, because we work with so many unique parts, it would be difficult to list out particular dimensions to be included in every sketch.
+You’re probably wondering which numbers to include in your drawing, but because we work with so many unique parts, it would be challenging to list out particular dimensions to be included in every sketch.
+These are the factors our engineers consider when reviewing your initial drawing:

 • Does this look like something we can create geometrically?

-• Is it possible to create a tool for this size of a part? i.e. you can’t make a tool that’s 60” wide.
+• Is it possible to create a tool for this size of a part? (i.e., you can’t make a tool that’s 60” wide)

 • How small or complex are the features?